Karnataka State Women's University

 Karnataka State Akkamahadevi Women's University (KSAWU, Vijayapura) also known as Karnataka State Women's University was established in August 2003 and is the first university exclusively for women in the state of Karnataka.
 It is in the city of Vijayapur (formerly known as Bijapur).
-Prof. B K Tulasimala is its incumbent vice-chancellor.
+Prof. Mallikarjuna N. L. is its acting vice-chancellor.

 It is recognized under 2(f) and 12(B) of the UGC Act.
 Seventy women's colleges spread in twelve districts of north Karnataka are affiliated to this university.

 It offers UG programmes leading to bachelor's degree in Arts, Business Administration, Computer Applications, Commerce, Education, Fashion Technology, Home Science, Physical Education, Science and Social Work.
 It also offers 20 PG courses, PG diploma and certificate courses in the Faculties of Arts, Commerce and Management, Social Sciences, Science and Technology and Education.

 Departments and Faculty

 There are about 8 departments on the University campus in totality.
 Namely, Department of Humanities, Social Science, Science and Technology, Management Studies, Studies in Education and Research, Physical Education, Director of Sports and Centre for Yoga Studies.